osrsbox/osrsbox-db/README.md

 ## The Monster Database

-Each monster is represented by Python objects when using the PyPi `osrsbox` package, specifically using Python dataclass objects Additionally, the data is accessible directly by parsing the raw JSON files.
+Each monster is represented by Python objects when using the PyPi `osrsbox` package, specifically using Python dataclass objects.
+Additionally, the data is accessible directly by parsing the raw JSON files.
 There are two types of objects, or classifications of data, that can be used to represent part of an in-game OSRS monster, each outlined in the following subsections.

 ### Monster Properties